maharmstone/quibble/README.md

 * Which filesystems does this support?

 The included Btrfs driver, and maybe also the FAT driver that's part of the UEFI specifications.
-Windows XP, Vista, and 7 will work fine from a FAT volume, though why you'd want to do that is anyone's guess.
+Windows XP, Vista, and 7 will work fine from a FAT volume, anything after that won't.

 * How can I extend this?

 Drop your EFI driver in the drivers folder, and it'll load it on startup.

-* How do I compile this?

-Install a cross-compiler version of GCC - either i686-w64-mingw32-gcc or x86_64-w64-mingw32-gcc -
-and gnu-efi.

-* UWP applications / the Start Menu / Calculator / Edge don't work

-I know.
-This is at least partly due to the NTFS permissions not being transferred.
-You can use Win+R to open the Run menu.

-* Why do I get a message about the Recycle Bin being corrupted?

-Again, permissions.
-Let Windows fix it and it won't happen again.

-* How do I stop Notepad popping up on startup?

-Mark the files C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup\desktop.ini and
-C:\Users\[USERNAME]\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\desktop.ini.

 * Why do I get a message about Sequence1 and Sequence2?